OuhscBbmc/RedcapExamplesAndPatterns/README.md

 ### Project Health, History, & Guidelines
 The repository's website describes the progress from a few perspectives.
 The [issue tracker](https://github.com/OuhscCcanMiechvEvaluation/Abcd/issues?state=open) manages the tasks assigned to different collaborators, and lists the associated milestones.
 Differences & inconsistencies in programming style should be minimized by following a set of guidelines that we collectively agree upon in [ProjectGuidelines.md](https://github.com/OuhscBbmc/RedcapExamplesAndPatterns/blob/master/DocumentationGlobal/ProjectGuidelines.md).

+#### Are You Looking for Moved Files?
+The purpose of this repository has evolved a lot in the past year.
+If you're looking for a file that's no longer in this repository, please look in the repository dedicated to the common [BBMC resources](https://github.com/OuhscBbmc/BbmcResources).